BreeeZe/rpos/README.md

   *  Enable a basic ONVIF/RTSP Gateway
   *  Hard code an IP address in the ONVIF SOAP messages

 STEP 7 - RUN RPOS.JS
  ``` sudo modprobe bcm2835-v4l2 ``` to load the Pi V4L2 Camera Driver
  ``` node rpos.js ``` to run the Application

-STEP 8 - EXTRA CONFIGURATION ON PAN-TILT HAT (Pimononi) The camera on the Pan-Tilt hat is usually installed upside down.
+STEP 8 - EXTRA CONFIGURATION ON PAN-TILT HAT (Pimononi)
+The camera on the Pan-Tilt hat is usually installed upside down.
-Goto the Web Page that runs with rpos ```http://<your Pi ip adress>:8081``` and tick the horizontal and vertial flip boxes and apply the changes.
+Goto the Web Page that runs with rpos ```http://<CaperaIP>:8081``` and tick the horizontal and vertial flip boxes and apply the changes.

-##Camera Settings
+## Camera Settings
 You can set camera settings by browsing to : http://CameraIP:Port/ These settings are then saved in a file called v4l2ctl.json and are persisted on rpos restart.